Strict Project Deadline?

 Rare Plants

 Current botanical survey protocols require identification of plants to a level necessary to determine its rarity and listing status.
-In some cases, a plant’s characteristics that separates them from species in the same family are only visible (by the naked eye, or by microscope) only at specific times of the year, and typically coincides with that plant’s blooming period.
-Contact one of our MBI botanists to find out the best time to conduct your project’s plant surveys.
+In some cases, characteristics that separate taxa are only visible at specific times of the year.
+Contact us to find out the best time to conduct plant surveys.
+MBI holds several CDFW Plant Voucher Collection permits.

 Nesting Birds

-Pre-construction nesting bird surveys are often a requirement of resource agency permits or site evaluations for biological documentation (CEQA/NEPA).
-These surveys are the first step in implementing measures intended to keep your project in compliance with the Migratory Bird Treaty Act (MBTA).
+Pre-construction nesting bird surveys are often a requirement of resource agency permits and site evaluations for biological resources.
+These surveys are the first step in implementing measures intended to keep your project in compliance with the Migratory Bird Treaty Act (MBTA) if activities occur during nesting season.

 Blunt-nosed Leopard Lizard

 In addition to being listed as endangered, BNLL is fully protected under California Fish and Game Code (CFGC) Section 5050.
-Under this section the fully protected designation means that incidental take cannot be allowed even with CESA and/or FESA permits; therefore, capturing, injuring or killing individuals must be avoided.
-According to CDFW 2004 methodology (the most current agency protocol), focused survey results are valid for one year.
-Many projects must have surveys completed in the year prior to construction.
-If you know your project is within the range for this species, plan your focused surveys early.
+Under this section the fully protected designation means that incidental take cannot be allowed even with CESA and/or FESA permits.
+Capturing, injuring or killing individuals must be avoided without appropriate permits.
+In the range of the species, projects that will remove habitat may require surveys in the year prior to construction.
+If your project is within potential habitat for this species, start planning your focused surveys early.

-Window of Opportunity: April 15 – September 15 (following current agency protocols, multiple site visits are necessary); NOTE: To meet the protocol for day-pattern of surveys, contact us prior to May 31.
+Survey Window: April 15 – September 15 (following current agency protocols, multiple site visits are necessary); NOTE: To meet the protocol for complete surveys, contact us prior to May 1st.

 Burrowing Owls

-Burrowing owls are considered a California Species of Special Concern and are protected by the MBTA.
-While the nesting season for this species is quite long (February through August), several site visits should be conducted during that time.
-In addition, under some circumstances, winter surveys may be warranted.
+Burrowing owls are a state candidate species and are protected by the MBTA.
+The nesting season for this species is quite long (February through August), and several site visits should be conducted to determine habitat use.
+Under many circumstances, winter and nesting season surveys may be warranted.

 San Joaquin kit fox

-The San Joaquin kit fox has protection under both the FESA and the CESA, and these regulations extend to their dens, particularly their pupping sites.
-Den sites with pups require special protections, and activities are restricted as long as pups are dependent on adults.
-This period may extend from December through August.
-MBI biologists can incorporate focused surveys for San Joaquin kit fox with the pre-construction surveys performed for your project.
-Anticipation of potential complications associated with this species is one key to successful project implementation.
+The San Joaquin kit fox has protection under both the FESA and the CESA.
+Dens, particularly their pupping sites, may be protected features.
+Den sites with pups require special protections, and activities are restricted as long as pups are dependent on adults. pupping season may extend from December through August.
+MBI biologists incorporate focused surveys for San Joaquin kit fox and pre-construction surveys as appropriate.
+Anticipating potential complications associated with this species is one key to successful project implementation.